thinkshout/feeding-texas/_posts/2015-09-11-VISTA-50th-Anniversary.md

   - VISTA
 featured: true
 ---
-July marked the first anniversary of the Client Empowerment Corps, our statewide initiative to address the causes and consequences of food insecurity and help struggling Texans share their stories.
+This summer marked the first anniversary of the Client Empowerment Corps, our statewide initiative to address the causes and consequences of food insecurity and help struggling Texans share their stories.

-Led by AmeriCorps*VISTA members, the initiative creates partnerships to increase food bank clients’ access to health resources and economic opportunities outside of traditional food bank services.
+Led by AmeriCorps*VISTA members, the initiative creates partnerships that increase food bank clients’ access to health resources and economic opportunities outside of traditional food bank services.

 VISTAs are the driving force behind this initiative’s success, which is why we were excited to co-host a recent event at the LBJ Presidential Library in Austin celebrating VISTA’s 50th anniversary.

 ![Summit Brochure](https://s3-us-west-2.amazonaws.com/assets.feedingtexas.org/images/posts/VISTA-Anniversary-Program.jpg)